basicallydan/interfake/readme.md

 * `#get|post|put|delete(url)`: Create an endpoint at the specified URL.
 Can then be followed by each of the following, which can follow each other too e.g. `get().body().status().body()`
   * `#status(statusCode)`: Set the response status code for the endpoint
   * `#body(body)`: Set the JSON response body of the end point
+  * `#delay(milliseconds)`: Set the number of milliseconds to delay the response by to mimic network of processing lag
   * `#create#get|post|put|delete(url)`: Specify an endpoint to create *after* the first execution of this one.
 API is the same as above.

 ## Method 2: Command line